2004–05 National Football League (India)

 The 2004–05 National Football League was the ninth season of the National Football League, the top Indian professional league for association football clubs, since its inception in 1996.
 12 teams took part in the season.
 Dempo won the league by scoring 47 points in 22 matches.
 Sporting Goa won the second position by scoring 45 points in 22 matches.
 Dudu Omagbemi of Sporting Clube de Goa was the highest goal scorer of the league (21).

+Overview

+It was contested by 12 teams,State Bank of Travancore (SBT) and Fransa FC were promoted from NFL 2.
+Dempo won the championship and this was their first title.
+Sporting Goa came second and East Bengal came third.
+Churchill Brothers Sc, Vasco S C, State Bank of Travancore (SBT) and Tollygunge Agragami were relegated from the National Football League -2.